-37. The RPS may, at its discretion, give formal recognition to previous learning which has been formally assessed and for which a certificate has been awarded; this may lead to exemption from elements of the final portfolio assessment.

-- 38. The RPS will only consider APCL applications which adhere to the following principles: - APCL will not be awarded for high-stakes curriculum outcomes.
-All individuals undertaking the programme will have to demonstrate achievement of all high-stakes outcomes through this curriculum's programme of assessment. - II.
-APCL will only be awarded to exempt individuals from being assessed against medium-stakes and low-stakes outcomes. - III.
+- 37. The RPS may, at its discretion, give formal recognition to previous learning which has been formally assessed and for which a certificate has been awarded; this may lead to exemption from elements of the final portfolio assessment. - 38.
+The RPS will only consider APCL applications which adhere to the following principles: - APCL will only be awarded for high-stakes outcomes relating to prescribing (as per the assessment blueprint) if the individual has been awarded a Practice Certificate in Independent Prescribing for a course accredited by the GPhC. - II.
+APCL may be awarded to exempt individuals from being assessed against medium-stakes and low-stakes outcomes. - III.
 All APCL requests must be relevant, authentic, and valid. - IV.
 All APCL requests must be at the equivalent level of performance as described in this curriculum's programme of learning. - V. Patient safety must never be compromised. - 39.
-Those who have previously undertaken the RPS Faculty assessment will be eligible for automatic APCL in line with the principles described in Regulation 37. - 40.
-Individuals applying for exemption from assessment via APCL of other certified learning must provide a copy of the relevant certificate and/or transcript, information on the curriculum outcomes and/or assessment criteria and will need to undertake a mapping exercise to demonstrate which curriculum outcomes the certified learning meets. - 41.
-Previous (recent) certified learning can be submitted as contributing evidence for high-stakes outcomes as part of the portfolio.
+Individuals applying for exemption from assessment via APCL of other certified learning must provide a copy of the relevant certificate and/or transcript, information on the curriculum outcomes and/or assessment criteria and will need to undertake a mapping exercise to demonstrate which curriculum outcomes the certified learning meets.

+40. Previous (recent) certified learning can be submitted as contributing evidence for high-stakes outcomes as part of the portfolio.